awsdocs/amazon-redshift-management-guide/doc_source/authorization-fas-spectrum.md

     The last managed policy is required if you're using AWS Glue to prepare your external data\.
 For more information about the steps for granting access to Amazon Redshift Spectrum, see [Create an IAM role for Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum-create-role.html), which is part of the getting\-started guide for Amazon Redshift and Redshift Spectrum\.
 It shows the steps for adding IAM policies to access Redshift Spectrum\.

 1. Set up your SQL client to connect to Amazon Redshift\.
-Use the Amazon Redshift JDBC driver, and add your IAM user's credentials to the tool's credential properties\.
+Use the Amazon Redshift JDBC driver, and add your user's credentials to the tool's credential properties\.
 A client like SQL Workbench/J works well for this\.
 Set the following client\-connection extended properties:
    + *AccessKeyID* – Your access key identifier\.
    + *SecretAccessKey* – Your secret access key\. \(Note the security risk of transmitting the secret key if you don't use encryption\.\)
    + *SessionToken* – A set of temporary credentials for an IAM role\.